rdviii/ai-policy/ai-policy-2025.md

 ## The Plusses

-All of that said, there are some obvious reasons that AI is attracting a lot of positive attention.
+There are some obvious reasons that AI is attracting a lot of positive attention.

 1. Sometimes, it does a pretty good job of synthesizing a summary of a set of documents or other work.
 1. It can help you sketch out code more quickly.
 1. Sometimes, when doing either of the above, it brings a new perspective or piece of information you didn't know about or hadn't thought of.
 1. Its written English is usually clear and grammatically correct (although with a bland personality unless you instruct it otherwise, and a synthetic one that isn't you in any case).
 1. It can turn quickly-written phrases or bullet points into more fleshed-out descriptions (if not always exactly what you wanted).
-1. It can bring structure to an otherwise unstructured set of data fairly quickly; note the failure of Cyc to organize all of human knowledge.
+1. It can bring structure to an otherwise unstructured set of data fairly quickly; note the failure of [Cyc](https://en.wikipedia.org/wiki/Cyc) to organize all of human knowledge.
 1. All of us (including me) use online translation tools; the quality of those is increasing rapidly, thanks to LLMs.
 (If you are reading this in Japanese or another language, it was probably translated using an LLM, either explicitly or implicitly.)

+## Concerns

 There are downsides to the use of AI from multiple points of view: the pragmatic concerns for both the user and the instructor, the problems as a researcher and as a manager, and the moral and ethical issues.
-We will address those next.
+We will address those in this section.

-## Concerns
+### Moral and Ethical Issues

+Let's begin with the moral and ethical issues, because they affect as all as individuals and as a society, and therefore underlie all of the other roles discussed below.

+1. Excessive consumption of energy.
+2. Distortion of semiconductor market https://www.bloomberg.com/news/articles/2025-10-09/why-experts-are-warning-the-ai-boom-could-be-a-bubble
+3. Theft of intellectual property (and loss of revenue). https://www.cbc.ca/news/business/anthropic-ai-copyright-settlement-1.7626707 https://futurism.com/artificial-intelligence/openai-danger-authors-internal-slack-messages
+4. Undocumented bias (e.g., against Black people when evaluating creditworthiness; Musk's current efforts to get Grok to reflect his own personal political bias)
+5. Are we as a society ready to put many people (including artists, who often already have a marginal economic life) out of work?
+6. Possible suicide ideation and encouragement. https://arstechnica.com/ai/2025/10/openai-data-suggests-1-million-users-discuss-suicide-with-chatgpt-weekly/ https://apnews.com/article/openai-chatgpt-lawsuit-suicide-56e63e5538602ea39116f1904bf7cdc3# https://edition.cnn.com/2025/11/06/us/openai-chatgpt-suicide-lawsuit-invs-vis

+On the theft of IP, are you willing to be on _either_ end of that?

-### Concerns You Should Have as a User
+### Concerns You Should Have as a Learner

-The pragramatic concerns from the user's side, either as a learner or as an individual:
+The pragramatic concerns from the user's side, either as a learner:

 1. The harder the question, the wronger the answer.
 2. Learning & retention are (seem to be?) impaired.